RubixML/Extras/docs/neural-network/activation-functions/silu.md

 <span style="float:right;"><a href="https://github.com/RubixML/Extras/blob/master/src/NeuralNet/ActivationFunctions/SiLU.php">[source]</a></span>

 # SiLU
-*Sigmoid-weighted Linear Unit* is a smooth rectified activation function that is not monotonically increasing.
-Instead, a global minimum functions as an implicit regularizer inhibiting the learning of weights of large magnitudes.
+*Sigmoid-weighted Linear Unit* is a smooth rectified activation function.
+A global minimum functions as an implicit regularizer inhibiting the learning of weights with large magnitudes.

 ## Parameters
 This activation function does not have any parameters.